PrioritySoftware/priority-ionic/readme.md

 export class AppModule {}
 ```

-Thats it! you are now ready to go.
+Thats it!
+You are ready to go.

 ### Demo app